marjory-pineda/mpineda.github.io/_pages/research.md

   <div class="research-card">
     <img src="/pr_makerspace_.jpeg" alt="people sitting at tables doing braille activities">
     <h3>Envisioning the Creation of A Culturally-Responsive and Accessible Makerspace</h3>
-    <p>Exploring how communities in Puerto Rico imagine a makerspace that is accessible and reflects their culture.
-The project highlights participatory design methods that empower participants to shape the future of inclusive making spaces through co-design workshops, local engagement, and storytelling-based prototyping.</p>
+    <p>Exploring how communities in Puerto Rico imagine a makerspace that is accessible and reflects their culture.</p>
     <button class="show-more" onclick="toggleDescription(this)">Show more</button>
     <a href="#" class="button">Read More</a>
   </div>